Charismata #2:

 Absolutely not!

 Our standing with God is based entirely on the blood of Jesus Christ and the finished work of the cross, period!
-Charismatic and non-charismatic believers alike will stand before the judgement seat of Christ and enter heaven based solely upon whether their name is found in the Book of Life (Revelation 20:15) using no other criteria.
+Charismatic and non-charismatic believers alike will stand before the judgement seat of Christ and enter heaven based solely upon whether their name is found in the Book of Life (see Revelation 20:15) using no other criteria.

 As the late Billy Graham used to say, “The ground is always level at the foot of the Cross.”
 No human has a moral high ground to operate from.
 Neither side of this debate can judge the other and separate themselves from one another over it.